 This kind of goes without saying.
 Not only is "Brand" the Black Bat's first appearance, it also an origin story, which was quite rare at the time.

 Every major character makes his (or her) first appearance; Silk Norton, Carol Baldwin, Butch O'Leary, police commissioner Jerome Warner and the unshakable McGrath.
 Oh, and Oliver Snate's only appearance as one of the villains in the story.

-All the staples are introduced as well; the secret lab, the bat wing cloak, the ability to see in the dark, the black bat sticker...It's all here.
+The various staples are introduced as well; the secret lab, the bat wing cloak, the ability to see in the dark, the black bat sticker...It's all here.